Brandin Cooks Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 - Note: Cooks' stats vs. Dolphins date back to 2016.

-- The Dolphins are giving up 303.8 passing yards per game this year, the NFL's 31st-ranked pass defense.
+- This week Cooks will face the NFL's 31st-ranked pass defense (303.8 yards allowed per game).

-- The Dolphins have given up 17 passing TDs this season (2.1 per game), ranking them 29th among NFL defenses.
+- The Dolphins have conceded 17 passing TDs this season (2.1 per game), ranking them 29th among NFL defenses.

 Recent Performances